Freshmen Fields, Cook power No. 5 Georgia past UMass, 66-27

 Another freshman, James Cook ran for 76 yards on only three carries, including his first two career scoring runs, from 26 and 27 yards.

-Georgia gained 701 yards, including 426 yards on the ground, and never punted.
+Georgia gained 701 yards, the second-highest total in school history, including 426 yards on the ground.
+The Bulldogs never punted.

 Fields led the Bulldogs with 100 yards rushing, including a career-long run of 47 yards and a 3-yard scoring run.
-He completed 5 of 8 passes for 121 yards and two touchdowns.
+He completed 5 of 8 passes for 121 yards and two touchdowns, making another step in shedding his reputation as a run-first quarterback.

 Georgia (10-1) leaned on its quick-strike offense on six scoring drives lasting no more than four plays.
 Starter Jake Fromm and Fields shared time at quarterback as the Bulldogs avoided looking ahead to next week’s state rivalry game against Georgia Tech or the Dec.
 1 Southeastern Conference championship game against No. 1 Alabama.